 The Operating Rules established at the time of a demutualization specify the restructuring of participating accounts commencing with demutualization and the rules to be followed in the operations of such participating accounts in future years.

 If any requirement in this guideline is in conflict with a provision in the Operating Rules of a closed participating account established prior to the effective date of the Policyholders Disclosure Regulations, the Operating Rules will prevail and the provision will be deemed to be in compliance with this guideline.

 The structure and rules can vary somewhat by company, but the following are required features of the past demutualizations and are expected to be followed in the case of any future demutualizations:

 The detailed operating rules can vary slightly for each demutualization, as long as the above structure is followed.
 Examples of such variances in treatment include, but are not limited to:

-If a company considers it necessary to change the basis of operation of the closed participating blocks, OSFI expects the company’s Board to formally propose any changes.
+If a company considers it necessary to change the basis of operation of the closed participating blocks, OSFI expects the proposed change to be made in accordance with the operating rules agreed at the time of demutualization.
 It is expected that a company will notify OSFI of any such planned changes.
 OSFI’s permission is required before such changes are implemented.